 Hey, Salad Lovers: It's OK To Eat Romaine Lettuce Again

-If you've avoided romaine lettuce due to the E. coli outbreak, you can start buying it again.
+If you've avoided romaine lettuce because of the E. coli outbreak, you can start buying it again.

-After weeks of warnings from the Centers for Disease Control and Prevention to toss out romaine grown in the Yuma, Ariz., region, the CDC says there's no longer any greens coming from this region.
+After weeks of warnings from the Centers for Disease Control and Prevention to toss out romaine grown in the Yuma, Ariz., region, the CDC says there are no longer any greens coming from this region.

-Now the romaine that's for sale in restaurants and grocery stores nationwide is coming from California's Salinas Valley.
+The romaine that's for sale now in restaurants and supermarkets nationwide is coming from California's Salinas Valley.

 In late March, officials at the state health department in New Jersey detected an increase in E. coli illnesses.
-When they interviewed people who'd gotten ill, many said they'd eaten chopped romaine salads.
+When they interviewed people who had become ill, many said they had eaten chopped romaine salads.
 Laura Gieraltowski, who heads up the CDC's foodborne outbreak response team, says New Jersey was quick to share this information.

 "When they reached out to CDC, we looked into our surveillance system and saw that we had E.coli illnesses with the same DNA fingerprint from other states," she says.
-And they had similar reports from people in other states who said they'd eaten romaine before getting sick.
+And they had similar reports from people in other states who said they had eaten romaine before getting sick."

 At that point, the Food and Drug Administration began a trace back and determined that the contaminated lettuce was grown in the Yuma region.
 But investigators could not nail down an exact source.